The Chestnut Man: Development

 On 19 August 2019, Netflix announced its second Danish series at the Copenhagen TV Festival.
 The Chestnut Man is based on the debut novel by award-winning writer Søren Sveistrup (The Killing) and the series debuted on Netflix worldwide.

 Reception

-The Chestnut Man received generally favourable views from critics and holds a 100% rating on Rotten Tomatoes, based on six critic reviews.
+The first season of The Chestnut Man received generally favourable views from critics and holds a 100% rating on Rotten Tomatoes, based on nine critic reviews, with an average rating of 9.0/10.
 Critics have described the show as "gripping" and "gruesome", while others, like Verdens Gang, described it as a "perfected cliche", while also giving it a four out of six on a dice roll.